KBLX-FM: KBLX-FM "R&B 102.9"

 On August 22, 2011, ICBC's creditors petitioned the United States Bankruptcy Court to force the firm to declare Chapter 11 bankruptcy on grounds that the company's executives failed to accept a buyout offer.
 The filing resulted in majority control of ICBC being taken over by Ron Burkle's Yucaipa Companies, and basketball legend Earvin "Magic" Johnson's Magic Johnson Enterprises as YMF Media.
 Only KBLX was intended to be sold to a different owner, leaving KVTO and KVVN to defect to YMF Media.

 Entercom Communications announced the purchase of the station on April 1, 2012, for $25 million cash.
 The company announced its intention of keeping KBLX's format.
 Entercom officially took control of the station on May 1, 2012, and fired the entire on-air staff of KBLX (except traffic reporter Joe McConnell).
 The firings included morning personality and program director Kevin Brown after 22 years, and the original general manager of the station.
 It ended "The Quiet Storm" format on KBLX after 33 years and transitioned the station to "R&B 102.9, The New KBLX", and added The Steve Harvey Morning Show.
 These corporate decisions were met with controversy and anger from longtime listeners of KBLX who felt that the heritage of the station built upon "The Quiet Storm" was destroyed when the station turned into a more mainstream R&B station.
 The station's license was assigned to Entercom effective June 28, 2012.

 On October 12, 2015, KBLX replaced Steve Harvey with a new local morning show hosted by Oakland-born Mark Curry, who starred on the ABC sitcom Hangin' with Mr. Cooper, and was a frequent host of the syndicated music competition series Showtime At The Apollo.
 On KBLX, Curry is teamed with weekender/music director Kimmie Taylor and former afternoon host Victor "Big Daddy" Zaragoza.

 On February 2, 2017, CBS Radio announced that it would merge with Entercom.
 To comply with FCC ownership limits, it was announced that KBLX, along with sister stations KOIT and KUFX, CBS-owned KMVQ, and a cluster in Sacramento, would be divested.
 Bonneville International assumed operations of the stations on behalf of a holding trust following the closure of the merger on November 17.
 On August 3, 2018, Bonneville announced that it would acquire the stations outright for $141 million; the sale was completed on September 21, 2018.

 In 2020, KBLX, along with the other Bonneville stations, moved their studios from the SoMa district in San Francisco into a newly-built studio along Junipero Serra Boulevard in Daly City.

 On January 11, 2023, the station's HD3 subchannel added a gospel format, branded as "Praise Bay Area".

+In Fall 2025, Bonneville announced plans to sell KBLX and its Bay Area sister stations to Connoisseur Media for $10 million.
+The sale closed on May 15, 2026.